 How can SIJ (Special Immigrant Juvenile) status be requested?

-USCIS can request an interview with the petitioning juvenile prior to making a decision or can simply grant or deny the I-360 petition.
+USCIS can request an interview with the petitioning juvenile before making a decision or can simply grant or deny the I-360 petition.
 Sometimes USCIS does not grant the petitioner without first requesting more information about the process in the state juvenile court.

 What happens if USCIS grants the petition for SIJ status?